gprocunier/vmware-to-openstack/README.md

 ## Requirements
+An openstack VM (migration-factory) with access to the cinder/neutron/nova APIs

+The following collections installed on the migration-factory

 ```
 ansible collections:
   community.vmware
   community.general
 ```

-The virt-v2v/nbdkit tools.
+The virt-v2v/nbdkit tools on the migration-factory

-VMWare VDDK:
-  https://developer.broadcom.com/sdks/vmware-virtual-disk-development-kit-vddk/latest
+VMWare VDDK installed on the migration factory: https://developer.broadcom.com/sdks/vmware-virtual-disk-development-kit-vddk/latest

-You need an openstack `clouds.yaml` installed in the user on the conversion appliance vm in openstack that the ansible playbook will operate as.
+You need an openstack `clouds.yaml` installed in the user on the migration-factory vm in openstack that the ansible playbook will operate as.

-The ansible user on the conversion appliance needs passwordless sudo to run virt-v2v.
+The ansible user on the migration-factory needs passwordless sudo to run virt-v2v.